id-studiolab/Digital-Interfaces/assignments/02-reaction-game/index.md

 # Reaction Game
 In this weeks assignment we are going to build a simple reaction game and embody it in different shapes and forms.

+## Coding Instructions
+In this tutorial, you’ll learn how to set up a CircuitPython program to bring your microcontroller, buttons, and LED to life.
+We’ll guide you through an example designed to match the behavior outlined in the Acting Machine Diagram (shown below).
+Take your time to study the code and understand how everything fits together.

+As you work through the tutorial, you’ll explore key Python concepts such as declaring variables, using loops (`while`), making decisions with `if` and `elif` statements, and defining and using functions.
+Additionally, you’ll learn to work with the `neopixel` library to control LED colors, giving your prototype a vibrant and interactive feel.

+By the end, you’ll have an understanding of how to run code on your board, how to connect  components and a rough idea of how the code is structured.

 ## Game hardware and control flow
 The basic game makes use of two input components (either **Touch Sensor** or **Tactile Switch**), and a **Chainable RGB LED** as an output.